yKubilay/yKubilay/README.md

 I'm currently focused on backend development, diving deeper into:

 - 🛠️ Golang
-- ☁️ AWS Cloud Services (S3, IAM)
+- ☁️ AWS Cloud Services
 - ⚙️ DevOps (Docker, Kubernetes, CI/CD, Terraform)

 ---

 🚀 Projects

 - [Stribe – Bachelor's Project](https://github.com/yKubilay/stribe): A real-time social web app built with Vue 3, Pinia, Firebase, and Vercel.
-Awarded Best Thesis 2023 for innovation, social impact, and technicality.
+Awarded Best Thesis 2023 for innovation, social impact, and technicality at the faculty of IT, Engineering and Economics.

 - Business Intelligence Project: Developed data-driven strategies with PowerBI, achieving measurable improvements in business performance for Elkjøp (case).